Treatment for Bell’s Palsy in Palm Harbor, FL

 Bell’s Palsy is a temporary facial paralysis that causes half of the face to droop, similar to the appearance of an individual experiencing a stroke.
 Fortunately, the drooping caused by Bell’s Palsy is not a sign of a life-threatening condition such as a stroke.

 For questions about Bell's Palsy treatment, call Gulfcoast Ear, Nose & Throat at (727) 942-4005 to schedule an appointment at our office in Palm Harbor today!
+Our office is just a short drive from Tarpon Spring, East Lake, and Tampa, FL.

 What Causes Bell’s Palsy?